-Water pollution will be produced by urban sprawl due to water runoff and the

-As reported by an article published in the American Journal of Public Health in 2010, "Urban Sprawl, Smart Growth and Deliberative Democracy" by Dr David B. Resnik of the National Institute of Environmental Health Sciences, "poor water quality is associated with a variety of negative health outcomes, including diseases of the gastrointestinal tract, kidney disease and cancer".
+Water pollution will be produced by urban sprawl due to water run off and the elimination of the many marshes in L'Anse à L'Orme.
+Marshes act as filters and eliminate up to 90 percent of pollutants in water, according to the American Sierra Club.
+Clean water is also a human right because it is essential to our lives and our health.
+The main sources of water pollution due to urban sprawl are oil, gas, chemical and other substances produced by human activity getting into water runoff and thus into nearby lakes and streams, such as the already polluted Rivière à L'Orme and the nearby Rivière des Prairies river which is used for multiple recreational activities ( such as the Cap St-Jacques beach and kite-surfing at the nearby Parc L'Anse à L'Orme water access) as well as our drinking water.
+As reported by an article published in the American Journal of Pubic Health in 2010, 'Urban Sprawl, Smart Growth and Deliberative Democracy' by Dr David B. Resnik of the National Institute of Environmental Health Sciences, 'poor water quality is associated with a variety of negative health outcomes, including diseases of the gastrointestinal tract, kidney disease and cancer'.
 It is also worth noting in passing, particularly as this area of Montreal flooded a while back and is in fact a flood plain, that the to be destroyed marshes can act like sponges that absorb water, meaning that building in this area is a security risk.

 Cap Nature will also produce more air pollution, largely due to an increase in cars.
-As calculated by Juste Rajaonson in his study "Analyse des contraintes, coûts et impacts d'un éventuel projet immobilier dans Pierrefonds Ouest" available on the OCPM's website, the volume of cars could increase by 7700 or by 9%.
+As calculated by Juste Rajaonson in his study 'Analyse des contraintes, coûts et impactes d'un éventuel projet immobilier dans Pierrefonds Ouest' available on the OCPM's website, the volume of cars could increase by 7700 or by 9%.
 This of course does not include other vehicles such as buses and trucks that would also be necessary in the area for deliveries and people who don't drive.

-Among the most well-known side effects of urban sprawl are car dependence, as people are unable to get around efficiently without one particularly towards by the city centre.
+Among the most well known side effects of urban sprawl are car dependence, as people are unable to get around efficiently without one particularly towards the city centre.
 The link between air pollution and respiratory problems, such as asthma or bronchitis for example or even lung cancer is well known.
 According to an article published in the Public Health Report, edition March-June 2000 "Among the most important health effects of energy use are the deaths and disease that result from air pollution.
-The vast majority of the pollutants most clearly linked to increased morbidity are energy related"... and that in a 1997 Toronto region study "from the core to periphery, urban density declines fourfold, car ownership per household goes from 50% to almost 100% and miles driven per capita more than triples.
+The vast majority of the pollutants most clearly linked to increased morbidity are energy related".... and that in a 1997 Toronto region study "from the core to periphery, [urban] density declines fourfold, car ownership per household goes from 50% to almost 100% and miles driven per capita more than triples.
 The result is a threefold increase in estimated carbon dioxide and other emissions as one moves from the core to the suburbs."
-Given that air does not recognize borough boundaries, the air pollution generated will add to the existing problem Montreal wide, which will inevitably affect those most vulnerable in our society more and violate their right to health and to a healthy environment.
-We have all seen smog and air pollution alerts here in Montreal where people with certain conditions are advised to not even go outside or exert themselves.
+Given that air does not recognize borough boundaries, the air pollution generated will add to the existing problem Montreal wide, which will inevitably affect those most vulnerable in our society more & violate their right to health & to a healthy environment.
+We have all seen smog or air pollution alerts here in Montreal where people with certain conditions are advised to not even go outside or exert themselves.